wp-plugins/ik-facebook/readme.txt

 * Adding SEO friendly content to your website
 * Powering your blog with your Facebook Feed - avoid the need to maintain content in multiple locations!
 * Embed a Custom Facebook Feed Widget in your Sidebar or Footer
-* Styling a Custom Facebook Feed
+* Styling a Custom Facebook Feed, without the need for CSS!
 * Custom HTML Options allow Facebook Feed Shortcode and Facebook Feed Widget to be displayed any way you like!
 * Adding a Facebook Like Button to your website, anywhere!
 * Showing Facebook Comments in your Custom Facebook Feed!